-For its entire 26 year history, the Lawrence St. Patrick's Day Parade Committee has dedicated itself to benefiting local children's charities in Lawrence and Douglas County.
-It has raised over $700,000 for a wide variety of institutions in the area, and it does so as a completely volunteer-driven organization.
+For its entire 30-year history, the Lawrence St. Patrick's Day Parade Committee has dedicated itself to benefiting local children's charities in Lawrence and Douglas County.
+The Committee has raised over $980,000 for a wide variety of institutions in the area, and it does so as a completely volunteer-driven organization.

 We've been donating to local Lawrence children's charities since 1988.